-Hailey Fischer (2020 - present ) is completing her first year as a Master's English student in Literary and Cultural Studies and Women's Literature.
-Her thesis will explore George Eliot's relationships with her siblings, especially her sister and half-sister.
-She is currently developing the "George Eliot in England" section of the Archive.
+Hailey Fischer (2020 - present ) is completing her Master of Arts in English at UNL, advised by Dr. Rilett.
+Her thesis explores George Eliot's relationships with her siblings, especially her sister and half-sister.
+Hailey is currently developing the born-digital geo-spacial exhibit, "George Eliot in England," for the "About GE" section of the Archive.

 Former Research Assistants

 Dr. Antje Anderson, 2019-21: created interactive maps of George Eliot's trips to Italy as part of MA thesis in Art History.